iassafc/LangChainJSDotNet/README.md

 While integrating Python code in .NET presents challenges, Microsoft's [ClearScript](https://github.com/microsoft/ClearScript) library greatly simplifies the integration process with JavaScript code.
 Hence, for now, this library focuses exclusively on wrapping the JS version of LangChain.

-## Features
+### Features

-- No porting required: Use the official LangChainJS library in .NET.
+- No porting required: Use the official LangChain.js library in .NET.
 - The latest LangChain features are readily available.
 - Async support: LangChain agents can await .NET async methods.
 - Connect from .NET to the new [LangSmith Platform](https://blog.langchain.dev/announcing-langsmith/).
-- Debugging capability: Support for debugging LangChainJS code.
+- Debugging capability: Support for debugging LangChain.js code.

+### Versioning

+This library employs a four-part SemVer-like version scheme.
+The initial three parts mirror the version of LangChain.js that the library embeds and wraps.
+The fourth part, always starting at 1, is reserved for incremental bug fixes or non-breaking feature additions.

+For instance, `v0.0.124.1` of this library embeds and wraps `v0.0.124` of LangChain.js.

+While the first part currently matches LangChain.js's major version, it might be repurposed in the future to also indicate major breaking changes specific to this library.

 ### Installation